RAN Digital Twin#

 For a manually created UE, we can also specify its mobility path by clicking on the Edit Waypoints button in the UE property widget.
 Then, in the viewport we can draw a polyline defining the intended trajectory of the UE across the map.

 This approach is typically sufficient to simulate small scenarios, where the number of UEs is limited.
-For larger populations of UEs, we can procedurally generate them by changing the parameter Number of UEs in the Scenario entry of the Stage widget.
-Pressing the Generate UEs button in the toolbar, when the worker is attached, will procedurally create enough UEs, so that the total number of UEs the one specified in Scenario.
+For larger populations of UEs, we can procedurally generate them by changing the parameter Number of Procedural UEs in the Scenario entry of the Stage widget.
+Another parameter Percentage of Indoor Procedural UEs controls the percentage of procedurally generated UEs that are placed indoor.
+Note manual UEs cannot be deployed indoor.
+Pressing the Generate UEs button in the toolbar, when the worker is attached, will procedurally create enough UEs, so that the number of procedural UEs matches the one specified in Scenario.
+If Number of Procedural UEs is lower than the existing number of procedural UEs, the additional procedural UEs will be deleted to match the setting.

 We can constrain where the procedural UEs are generated by creating a Spawn Zone, i.e., by right clicking in the viewport and selecting Aerial > Deploy Spawn Zone.
 This will create the bounding box show in the figure.